 All prescribed medicines must be declared on the admissions forms.
-Boarders are not allowed to store, carry or take over-the-counter or prescription medicines without permission from the College Nurse.
+Boarders are not allowed to store, carry or take over-the-counter or prescription medicines without permission from the Boarding Nurse.
 Young people who are 16 or over are presumed (like adults) to have the capacity to consent to medical treatment.
-However, for a student who is under 16 years of age to consent to medical treatment, it is necessary to establish whether they are 'Gillick Competent'.
+However, for a student who is under 16 years of age to consent to medical treatment, it is necessary to establish whether they are 'Gillick competent'.
 Gillick competence is an assessment that the individual concerned has the intelligence and maturity to understand the risks and consequences of either agreeing to or refusing treatment.
-This determination will usually be made either by the College Nurse or a doctor.
-More information about Gillick Competency can be found at learning.nspcc.org.uk.
+This determination will usually be made either by the Boarding Nurse or a doctor.
+More information about Gillick competency can be found at learning nspec.org.uk.

 A student's IHCP will clearly indicate, where relevant, whether or not the student is deemed Gillick competent.

-Students may not keep non-prescription medicines (e.g., over-the-counter pain-relief tablets such as paracetamol) in their rooms.
+Students may not keep prescription or non-prescription medicines (e.g., over-the-counter pain-relief tablets such as paracetamol) in their rooms.
+Certain medications (e.g., Epipens and asthma inhalers) will be allowed in rooms at the discretion of the Boarding Nurse.
+Should boarders have pre-existing prescriptions, these must be submitted to the Nurse in advance or brought with them on their arrival, signed by their doctor and translated if possible.

-Students are not permitted to bring medicines (including homeopathic medication) obtained overseas into the college or Queen's Gate House as they may not be licensed for use in the UK.
+Students are not permitted to bring medicines (including homeopathic medication) obtained overseas into the college or QGH as they may not be licensed for use in the UK.
 UK-equivalent medication can be obtained by prescription once they have been seen by a GP.
-Exceptions to this rule can only be made if permission has been sought from the College Nurse, who will conduct a risk assessment in order to make a final determination.
+Exceptions to this rule can only be made if permission has been sought from the Boarding Nurse, who will conduct a risk assessment in order to make a final determination.
 If unauthorised medications are discovered, the items will be confiscated and appropriately disposed of.